 With a slender hull water line and a smoother volume distribution in the foreship, the vessel is particularly suited to the navigational conditions in harsh waters such as the North Sea.
 The payoff is better handling and reduced pitching in rough seas.

-The press release said the following (on 4 April 2005):
+When the X-BOW was introduced, the press release stated the following (on 4 April 2005):

 Quoting Tore Ulstein, at the time president of the design company Ulstein Design AS:

 “The vessel cleaves the waves in such a way that noise and vibration in the vessel are reduced.
 The hull’s shape reduces slamming against the vessel, and there is little sea spray on deck.
 This contributes to greater operational safety in rough seas.
 Thinking new is important at Ulstein Design and something we try to do.
 However, thinking new is not enough; you have to have bold shipping companies who dare to be the first.
 Bourbon Offshore Norway has proved to be in this category.
 They immediately got excited about the bow’s shape, and the vessel is thus now being built,” he says.

 Quoting Trond Myklebust, at the time marketing director in Bourbon Offshore Norway:

 “We really liked the bow design, and the model tests showed that it is terrific compared with conventional designs.
 Besides lower fuel consumption, the bow improves comfort on board, which results in a better rested crew.
 By choosing a vessel of this type, we are setting a completely new standard for offshore vessels of the future."